Responding to Conundrum

 Psychologically, feelings and values are different.
 Values are stored conceptual knowledge of what has value to you.
 Valuing is making judgments about what is good or bad for you.
 Valuing can be associated with feelings of pleasure and pain, but it isn’t feeling.

 For example, if you are in love with someone, then you value being with that person.
 That value could make you feel pleasure or pain.
-Suppose that you ask her on a date.
-If she says “no” then you feel pain.
-If she says “yes” then you feel pleasure.
-The value can generate different feelings.
+Suppose that you ask a woman on a date.
+If she says “no”, then you feel pain.
+If she says “yes”, then you feel pleasure.
+The same value can generate different feelings.
 The value judgment isn’t the same as the feelings.

-When you are in love, you walk around thinking about the person you’re in love with, not the pleasure they will bring you.
+When you’re in love, you walk around thinking about the object of your affections, not the pleasure that she will bring you.
 When you are hungry, you think about food, not about the pleasure of eating.
 You are motivated toward real objects and outcomes, not toward subjective experiences.

 Pain and pleasure are transient.